Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Abstract

 \section{Abstract}

-We recently presented a new mechanism for primordial black hole formation during a first-order phase transition in the early Universe, which relies on the build-up of particles which are predominantly reflected from the advancing bubble wall.
-In this companion paper we provide details of the supporting numerical calculations.
-After describing the general mechanism, we discuss the criteria that need to be satisfied for a black hole to form.
+Primordial black holes could potentially form during a first-order cosmological phase transition due to a build-up of particles which are predominantly reflected from the advancing bubble walls.
+After discussing the general mechanism, we examine the criteria that need to be satisfied for a black hole to form.
 We then set out the Boltzmann equation that describes the evolution of the relevant phase space distribution function, carefully describing our treatment of the Liouville operator and the collision term.
-Finally, we show that black holes will form for a wide range of parameters.
+Assuming a spherical false vacuum pocket of sufficient size and a constant wall velocity, we find that black holes can form in a range of different scenarios.